École normale supérieure: History

 After the suppression of the Society of Jesus in France in 1762, a debate arose on how to replace their role in education.
-The idea of an école normale, a place to train teachers for the secondary schools, is already mentioned in a report on education made in 1768 by Rolland, president of the Parliament of Paris.
+The idea of an école normale, a place to train teachers for the secondary schools, is already mentioned in a report on education made in 1768 by Rolland, president of the Parlement of Paris.

 The first école normale was established by the National Convention in a decree dated 30 October 1794.
 Educated people from all parts of France were to be selected to attend the school and to subsequently return to found an école normale in their department for the education of primary school teachers.
 The école normale de l'an III had renowned teachers such as Laplace, Lagrange, and Berthollet but actually only functioned for four months, from 20 January 1795 to 19 May 1795 or in the then in use French Republican Calendar from 1er pluviose of year III until 30 floréal of year III.

 In the decree of Napoleon of 17 March 1808, the institution was re-established as pensionnat normal.
 The candidates most promising for administration and education roles were admitted through a competitive examination.
 The students could attend courses at Collège de France, Muséum d'histoire naturelle or École polytechnique.
 At école normale, they received support from tutors for revising, laboratory experiments and teaching the art of teaching.

 In 1880, Camille Sée established secondary education for girls.
 Subsequently, a law dated 29 July 1881 founded the École normale supérieure de jeunes filles located in Sèvres.

 Jules Ferry got a law passed on 9 August 1879 in order to force each department to establish and fund an institution to train primary school teachers for each gender (école normale de garçons and école normale de filles).
 In order to train the teaching body of these schools, so-called écoles normales supérieures de l’enseignement primaire were needed.
 A decree dated 13 July 1880 set up the one for young women in Fontenay-aux-Roses, and later in March 1882 the male equivalent opened in Saint-Cloud.

 Starting in 1891, a section for teacher training named sections normales was established in the École des Arts et métiers of Châlons-sur-Marne (decree of 11 June 1891) and in the École des Hautes Études Commerciales de Paris (decree of 21 July 1894).
 A decree published on 15 June 1899 organized sections normales for women.
 These sections normales were grouped together in 1912 into a single school which was named "École normale supérieure de l'enseignement technique" in 1934.